oracleuhq/UnNatty-Hub/README.md

   - Toolhelp32 Library
   - ImageHlp Library
   - WinTrust Library

-## Usage

-1. Install it from the [RELEASE PAGE](https://github.com/oracledsc/UnNatty-Detector/releases/tag/release)
-2. Run the executable
-3. Review `logs.txt` for detailed findings

 ### Caution
 - Tool is for educational and security research purposes